tboehnlein/ActionableSequenceHelper/README.md

 ### Injected Dependencies

-To make recipe creation easier and safer, the controller can automatically "inject" helpful utilities into your functions if they are listed as parameters:
+To make recipe creation easier and safer, the execution engine can automatically "inject" helpful utilities into your functions if they are listed as parameters:

 *   `console`: The application's `rich.console.Console` object for consistent, styled output.
 *   `run_tk_dialog`: A safe wrapper for running `tkinter` dialogs.
 It handles creating and destroying the `tkinter` root window and ensures the dialog appears on top of other windows.